The Authoritarian ParentBy Dr. Margaret Paul

-- They are fed poor diets with too much sugar.
+- They are fed poor diets with too much sugar and processed foods.

-- They have chemical imbalances, inherited illnesses, or other physical or developmental problems that lead to out-of-control behavior.
+- They have inherited illnesses or other physical or developmental problems that may lead to out-of-control behavior.

 Healthy children do not have to be controlled to behave.
-They need to see caring behavior modeled and they need you to set loving limits for yourself -- letting them know what you will and will not accept and following through with your own behavior, such as leaving a room or giving them a time out, when they behave in ways that are uncaring about themselves or you.
+They need to see caring behavior modeled and they need you to set loving limits for yourself -- letting them know what you will and will not accept and following through with your own self-loving behavior when they behave in ways that are uncaring about themselves or you.

 - Controlling my children indicates that I care about them.